 Scottish Families Support Groups

-We currently run our own support groups in Aberdeenshire, East Dunbartonshire, and Forth Valley.
+We currently run our own support groups in Aberdeenshire, East Dunbartonshire, Forth Valley, and South Lanarkshire.
 If you do not live in these areas we can help you find a group that is closer to you.
 These groups are facilitated by members of our team:

 Colin (East Dunbartonshire)

 Lynne (Forth Valley)

 Not sure what group is local to you?
 Click here to find support near you.

 To get in touch with us about our groups, contact our helpline: